Victoria Matthews: Ordained ministry

 Matthews upholds a generous orthodoxy (calling for a radical, Christ-centered orthodoxy expressed as missional faith and practice) and is on the Anglo-Catholic wing of the church.

 Matthews became a deacon in 1979 and was ordained to the priesthood in 1980.
 She served as an educator and a parish priest until 12 February 1994 when she was ordained to the episcopate.
-Mathews began chairing the Primate's Theological Commission in 1996 and was reelected in 2004.
+Matthews began chairing the Primate's Theological Commission in 1996 and was re-elected in 2004.
 She also chaired the Task Force on Alternate Episcopal Oversight.

 Episcopal ministry

 From 1994 to 1997 she was Suffragan (Assistant) Bishop of Toronto, for the Credit Valley area.
 She became the first woman to be a bishop in the Anglican Church of Canada.

 She was elected Bishop of Edmonton in 1997, and held the position until her resignation in 2007.
+In 2004, she was a nominee for the posts of Bishop of Toronto and Primate of the Anglican Church of Canada but had to withdraw from both slates in order to undergo treatment for breast cancer.

 She was bishop-in-residence at Wycliffe College, Toronto, from January to April 2008.
 In February 2008, she was elected Bishop of Christchurch in the Anglican Church in Aotearoa, New Zealand and Polynesia, and she was enthroned on 30 August 2008.

 During her time as the Bishop of Christchurch, there were over 12,000 earthquakes and aftershocks in the city and surrounding area.
 The Diocese had 220 buildings badly damaged or destroyed including the iconic ChristChurch Cathedral which is central to the history of the city and province.
 Recognising the length of time before a new Cathedral in Cathedral Square would be built, the Transitional Cathedral, also known as the 'Cardboard Cathedral,' was erected.

 In March 2018 she announced her resignation as diocesan bishop effective 1 May 2018.
-She was nominated as one of the candidates for the election of coadjutor bishop of Toronto.
+She was a nominee in the election of coadjutor bishop of Toronto.
 The election was held on 9 June 2018.
-She lost the election to the Very Reverend Andrew Asbil.
+Andrew Asbil, then Dean of Toronto, was elected.